Mindjet/Training/retrofit-en.md

 >Type-safe HTTP client for Android and Java by Square, Inc.

-In `Retrofit 1.x`, there is no direct way to end a active task, you need to do it manually, which turns out pretty hard.
+In `Retrofit 1.x`, there is no direct way to cancel an active task, you need to do it manually, which turns out pretty hard.

 In `Retrofit 2.0`, however, `Square` implements this function.